What Are Zero-Hour Contracts?

 It was made illegal in May 2015 for employers to put exclusivity clauses in your contract.

 Exclusivity Clauses were provisions that said you could not work for more than one employer.
 In zero-hour contracts, the employer did not have to offer you work, but they could stop you working for anyone else.

 In May 2015 this was ruled as too restrictive and unfair to employees.

 Are Zero-Hour Contracts Good or Bad For Workers?

 Zero-hour contracts are neither good nor bad.
 They will work for some people or businesses and not others; it is entirely dependant on your own personal or business situation.

-That being said, if you are an employee in need of a regular income then a zero-hour Contract is unlikely to work for you as you have no guarantee of that income.
-You could work 30 hours one week 40 hours the next week then 10 hours the week after.
-The work patter could be erratic and if your supporting yourself and/or your family solely on your work income then this may not be for you.
-However, if you have a busy and unpredictable lifestyle then a zero-hour contract could work well for you; you accept work when you can and refuse it when you cannot.
+That being said, if you are an employee in need of a regular income, then a zero-hour contract is unlikely to work for you as you have no guarantee of that income.
+You could work 30 hours one week, 40 hours the next week and then 10 hours the week after.
+The work pattern could be erratic and if you're supporting yourself and/or your family solely on your work income, then this may not be for you.
+However, if you have a busy and unpredictable lifestyle, then a zero-hour contract could work well for you; you accept work when you can and refuse it when you cannot.

 Like with all contracts, read the fine print.
 You are perfectly in your rights to request reading time for any contract prior to signing it.
 Ask to take it home if need be, as long as you do not cause an unreasonable delay this should not be an issue.

 If you sign a Zero Hours Contract make sure you read it carefully.
 If there is a clause in there that says you cannot work for another employer then this is an unconstitutional provision.